-Examples of situations in which injured people seek compensation include car accidents, motorcycle accidents, injuries from defective products, or injuries received on the premises of a business (such as slipping and falling in a spill that has not been cleaned up promptly).
+Examples of situations in which an injured party may seek compensation include car accidents, motorcycle accidents, injuries from defective products, or injuries received on the premises of a business (such as slipping and falling in a spill that has not been cleaned up promptly).
 Here is what you should know if you're injured because of someone else's negligence or wrongful acts.

 First Things First: Seek Medical Attention

 Your first priority after being injured should be to seek medical attention.
-If there are witnesses to the incident, you should be sure to obtain their contact information.
+After a car accident, for example, some injuries may not be apparent immediately.
+If there are witnesses to the incident, be sure to obtain their contact information.
 If you are able to photograph the scene, do so.
 The more thoroughly you document the situation, the better.
-After car accidents, for example, some injuries are not apparent immediately.

-If you are hospitalized or have medical bills due to the injury, expect an immediate phone call from the negligent party's insurance company.
+Following an accident, expect an immediate phone call from the negligent party's insurance company.
 However, it is generally not in your best interest to agree to any settlement proposed by the insurance company soon after the accident.
-Insurance companies are in business to make money, and the less they pay out on claims, the better it is for them.
-Contact an experienced personal injury lawyer instead.
+Insurance companies are in business to make money, and the less they pay out on a claim, the better it is for them.
+Contact an experienced personal injury lawyer instead, before attempting to negotiate with the insurance company.

-Many personal injury attorneys will review your case for free, so there's no reason not to call if you've been injured.
+Many personal injury attorneys will review your case for free.
 He or she will review police reports, medical reports, and other documentation (such as photos or video that a bystander may have obtained, or security camera footage).
 If the negligent party's insurance company has made you a settlement offer, your lawyer will review the terms of that offer and let you know whether it is sufficient for the injuries you have suffered.
 In most cases, you may be entitled to more compensation than the insurer has offered.

 If you have not been offered a fair settlement, your attorney will negotiate with the insurance company on your behalf for the greatest possible settlement.
 If no agreement can be reached, you may be required to file a personal injury lawsuit.
 If a lawsuit is necessary, it is critical to have an experienced trial lawyer by your side, with a track record of success litigating cases in the courtroom.